 - Odd (1, 3, 5, 7 or 9), run the sprinklers on Wednesdays, Fridays and Sundays.

 - Shut your sprinklers off between noon and 6 p.m. from Memorial Day through Labor Day.

 - Also, give your sprinklers a rest on Mondays, as it is TMWA’s day to replenish and maintain our water system.

-Drip systems and hand watering of trees, shrubs, flower beds and vegetable gardens are permitted any day of the week.
-Please use an automatic shut-off nozzle when using a hose.
+Running drip systems and hand watering trees, shrubs, flower beds and vegetable gardens is permitted any day of the week.
+Please use an automatic shut-off nozzle when watering with a hose.

 Plant What Thrives - Water Efficient Landscape Guide